omeka/omeka-s-developer/docs/key_concepts/data_types.md

 ### Required Values

-Since resource template properties can be marked as required, Omeka S automatically performs client-side validation by detecting a `to-require"`class on inputs.
+Since resource template properties can be marked as required, Omeka S automatically performs client-side validation by detecting a `to-require`class on inputs.
 Any input(s) that will be submitted with the form should include this class.

 ## Adding a Custom Data Type